Research Irradiation Core Facility

 The X-ray tube is used specifically for radiation therapy having a highly homogenous beam.
 Options available include dose measurement & control, motorized specimen shelf, turntable, fixed beam collimators, adjustable collimator, and specimen holding fixtures.

 The NC State Veterinary Hospital has a clinical linear accelerator that is also available for research use.
-Interested users may seek consultation with one of the CVM Radiation Oncologists (Dr. Mike Nolan, Dr. Tracy Gieger, or Dr. Hiroto Yoshikawa).
+Interested users may seek consultation with one of the CVM Radiation Oncologists (Dr. Mike Nolan or Dr. Tracy Gieger).

 Project Approvals and Radiation Safety Oversight